swharden/SWHarden.com/content/blog/2023-08-31-avr-dd-frequency-counter.md

 }
 ```

 **Code:** The main block runs an infinite loop and displays the frequency if an updated number is detected.
-Sending text to the serial port and formatting large numbers to add commas is outside the scope of this article, but see [this project's code on GitHub](https://github.com/swharden/AVR-projects/blob/master/AVR64DD32%20counter) for more information about how I did it.
+How to send text to the serial port is outside the scope of this article, but see [this project's code on GitHub](https://github.com/swharden/AVR-projects/blob/master/AVR64DD32%20counter) for more information about how I did it.
 I did find this function helpful:

 ```c
 void print_with_commas(unsigned long freq){